Jade-P/MLGroupProject/README.md

 ### Convolutional Neural Networks
 There are many image classification models, but we specifically chose to use a Convolutional Neural Network (CNN).
 This is because our input data consists of images that are two dimensional, and a convolutional filter would work well to identify the patterns that most likely indicate each emotion that we are trying to identify.

 We first built a CNN with hidden layers having relu activation functions, batch normalization in between convolutional layers, and an output layer having only 1 node and a sigmoid activation function.
 Our choice of output layer was a mistake that led to extremely low accuracy, because our model is meant for multi-class classification, whereas a single output node is meant for binary classification.
 We learned that we needed to one-hot-encode our y_train and y_test arrays, and that we needed our output layer to have 6 nodes and a softmax activation function, which would give the probability that the input belonged to each of the 6 emotion classes.
 Using categorical_crossentropy as our loss function allowed the model to match the highest probability from the 6 nodes populated by the softmax activation function to the appropriate emotion class.
-After we understood this, we trained our model.
-You can find and run our CNN here: [CNN_final.ipynb](https://github.com/Jade-P/MLGroupProject/blob/main/CNN_final.ipynb)

 The main limitation of CNN is that the training time is very large.
 If you are using CPU instead of GPU to train the model, it could take anywhere from a day to a week.
 Even with GPU, it takes minutes to train the model.
 Also, a lot of training data is needed for a CNN to be effective.
 ### Haar Cascade Detection